ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/search-the-audit-log-in-security-and-compliance.md

 Exchange administrator audit logging (which is enabled by default in Office 365) logs an event in the Office 365 audit log when an administrator (or a user who has been assigned administrative permissions) makes a change in your Exchange Online organization.
 Changes made by using the Exchange admin center or by running a cmdlet in Exchange Online PowerShell are logged in the Exchange admin audit log.
 Cmdlets that begin with the verbs **Get-**, **Search-**, or **Test-** are not logged in the Office 365 audit log.
 For more detailed information about admin audit logging in Exchange, see [Administrator audit logging](https://go.microsoft.com/fwlink/p/?LinkID=619225).

 > [!IMPORTANT]
-> There are some Exchange Online cmdlets that aren't logged in the Office 365 audit log.
+> Some Exchange Online cmdlets that aren't logged in the Exchange admin audit log (or in the Office 365 audit log).
+Many of these cmdlets are related to maintaining the Exchange Online service and are run by Microsoft data center personnel or service accounts.
+These cmdlets aren't logged because they would result in a large number of "noisy" auditing events.
+If there's an Exchange Online cmdlet that isn't being audited, please submit a suggestion to the [Office 365 Security & Compliance User Voice forum](https://office365.uservoice.com/forums/289138-office-365-security-compliance) and request that it is enabled for auditing.
+You can also submit a design change request (DCR) to Microsoft Support.

 Here are some tips for searching for Exchange admin activities when searching the Office 365 audit log: